-^{} If a flow sheet is utilized for documentation of the following, it is only necessary to document a summarization on the nurse's progress notes based on the time frequencies in item (d) above.
+If a flow sheet is utilized for documentation of the following, it is only necessary to document a summarization on the nurse's progress notes based on the time frequencies in item (d) above.

-- 7. PRN medications to include name, amount, route of administration, time, reason given and response.
+- 1. Accidents/Incidents (charting will be done every shift for at least 48 hours or until the resident returns to pre-accident status or stable condition, which ever is longer); - 2.
+Significant changes in the residents physical, mental, or psychosocial status (i.e., a deterioration in health, mental, or psychosocial status in either lifethreatening conditions or clinical complications).
+Charting will be required on every shift until the resident's condition becomes stable; - 3.
+Any need to alter treatment significantly (i.e., a need to discontinue an existing form of treatment. due to adverse consequences, or to commence a new form of treatment); - 4.
+Use of physical restraints to include the type applied, time of application, checks, releases and exercise of resident.
+(Flow sheet may be used.); - 5.
+Bedtime snacks for therapeutic diets and physician ordered supplemental feedings to include the type, amount served and amount consumed.
+(Flow sheet may be used.); - 6.
+Meal consumption for residents at nutritional risk to include percentage of meal consumed.
+(Flow sheet may be used.); - 7.
+PRN medications to include name, amount, route of administration, time, reason given and response.
 PRN "controlled" drugs must also be charted in the nurse's notes, which must also contain the condition of the patient before and after administration. - 8.
 Foley catheters to include documentation of insertion, reinsertion, removal and catheter irrigations.
 The total amount of urinary output must be documented, at. a minimum, every eight (8) hours.
 (Flow sheet may be used.); - 9.
 Nasogastric or gastrostomy tubes to include documentation of insertion, reinsertion, removal, placement checks, care of site, type of formula, amount of formula, rate of feeding, and flushes.
 Total fluid intake must be documented, at a minimum, every eight (8) hours to include formula and flushes.
 (Flow sheet may be used.); - 10.
 Problem skin conditions to include date of onset and weekly progress notes.
 Documentation must identify the skin problem, stage, size, color, odor and drainage, if any.
 The chart shall also document the date and time of treatments and dressings.
 (Flow sheet may be used.); - 11.
-Physician visits to include date of visit; - 12.
-Any contacts with the physician (date and time) regarding the resident's condition and the physician's response/instructions; - 13.
+Physician visits to include date of visit;

+- 12. Any contacts with the physician (date and time) regarding the resident's condition and the physician's response/instructions; - 13.
 Resident's condition on discharge or transfer; - 14.
 Disposition of personal belongings and medications upon discharge; - 15.
 Time of death of a resident, the name of person pronouncing death and disposition of the body. - f.
 Vital signs must be charted weekly and weights monthly unless ordered more frequently.
 (Flow sheet: may be used.)